WoodhouseA/flutter_application_1/README.md

 - Persist orders locally (SQLite / shared_preferences).
 - Add an order confirmation screen and submit to a backend API.
-- Add images for bread types and better visual design.
 - Add integration tests and widget tests for UI flows.

 ## Contribution